When to visit the vet?

 Causes

-A cat’s genetic predisposition can also play a role in the development of Flea Allergy Dermatitis.
+A cat’s geneticsGenetics is the science of genes, heredity, and the variation of organisms.
+It studies how genetic information is passed from generation to generation and how it influences the development, appearance, and behavior of living things. can also play a role in the development of flea allergyAn allergy is an overreaction of the immune system to a normally harmless substance, the allergen.
+The reaction can include symptoms such as skin rash, itching, sneezing, respiratory distress, or in severe cases, anaphylactic shock. dermatitis.
 Some cats are genetically more susceptible to allergies, meaning they are more likely to develop a hypersensitive reaction to flea bites.
-Environmental factors such as humidity and temperature can affect flea populations and thus increase the risk of flea infestation.
+Environmental factors such as humidity and temperature can affect flea populations, thus increasing the risk of flea infestations.

 Symptoms

 Typically, the skin changes are most pronounced in the area of the back, especially along the spine, the base of the tail, and the back of the thighs.
-These areas are often target locations for fleas.
+These areas are common target sites for fleas.
 Over time, a so-called “miliary dermatitis” can develop, which is characterized by the formation of small crusts and papules on the skin.

 Diagnosis

-In some cases, additional tests such as skin biopsies, intradermal skin tests, or serological tests for specific IgE antibodies may be performed to rule out other causes of skin diseases and confirm the diagnosis.
+In some cases, additional tests such as skin biopsies, intradermal skin tests, or serological tests for specific IgE antibodies may be performed to rule out other causes of skin diseases and confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients..

 Therapy